randalburns/vpicdocker/README.md

 <h3> Running BEE-atified VPIC using Docker in AWS </h3>

+**For Darwin instructions check out the darwin branch and see the BEE launcher https://github.com/randalburns/bee_launcher.git.**

-Follow the DSS Viz Wiki instructions on configuring and starting a cluster _link here_.
+Follow the DSS Viz Wiki instructions on configuring and starting a cluster https://darwin.lanl.gov/projects/vizproject/wiki/AWS-setup-notes and https://darwin.lanl.gov/projects/vizproject/wiki/Starcluster-notes.

 Once a Starcluster Enviroment is configured (see below), running VPIC in AWS consists of logging into a StarCluster from your local machine.
 ````